sxaxmz/yolo-data-preprocessing-and-training-tool/README.md

 Convert PASCAL Annotation Version 1.00 text file to the text format needed for yolov3.

 ##### XML Parser
+Convert PASCAL VOC file to the text format needed for yolov3.

 Modify the below accordignly by specifying the folder name of the images/dataset and the directory of the output text files containing the list of classes and the list of images in each train and test set accordingly.

 ```sh